sunnykrGupta/sunnykrGupta.github.io/content/articles/B9-custom-metrics-kafka-k8s.md

 ### 2. Deploy a custom API server and register it to the aggregator layer.

-Before we deploy our custom server, lets see what are availables APIs in our k8s.
+Before we deploy our custom server, let's see what APIs are available in our k8s.

 ```
 ## Type commands to see existing available APIs